 To inspire and enable all young people, especially those who need us most, to realize their full potential as productive, responsible and caring citizens.

 Our Clubs are seeking energetic high school volunteers to assist our staff as junior counselors.
-The Student Service Leaders program is a great opportunity to fulfill service hours required for graduation, gain professional experience for future employment and have fun enaging with youth!
+The Leaders in Training program is a great opportunity to fulfill service hours required for graduation, gain professional experience for future employment and have fun enaging with youth!
 By participating in this program teens will also have the opportunity to practice various job readiness and leadership skills.

 This program is open to teens entering 10-12 grades.
 Registration is by the week.
-There will be a mandatory training held once a week at 6:00pm at our Main Club (209 100th Ave NE, 98004).
-Jr. Staff are required to attend a training prior to volunteering.
+There will be a mandatory training held once a week at 5:30pm at our Dowtown Club (209 100th Ave NE, 98004).
+Volunteers are required to attend one training session prior to starting the program.

 Volunteer as a Coach